mager/magerdotco/src/pages/learn/sql-with-public-data/01-getting-started.md

 ## Prerequisites

 For this guide, we're going to use BigQuery which is part of Google Cloud.
 BigQuery has a [ton of public datasets](https://cloud.google.com/bigquery/public-data) that are free to query for the first 1 TB of data per month, and we won't nearly come close to that.
 Sign up for Google Cloud and install the [bq command line tool](https://cloud.google.com/bigquery/docs/bq-command-line-tool).
-BigQuery public datasets are free to query for the first 1 TB of data per month).

 If you don't want to use the `bq` tool, you can run any of these queries in the BigQuery web UI.
 I like the `bq` tool for quickly running queries to explore data.
 I usually tweak queries there, and then copy it over to the BigQuery UI when I want to start visualizing data and doing more data science-y things.

 _If you have never used the command line, I recommend checking out Chapter 1 of [Conquering the Command Line](https://conqueringthecommandline.com/book)_